RADAR-base/GSoC/project-ideas/README.md

 ---

-### 2.Grafana Dashboards for visualising the data in realtime
+### 6. Grafana Dashboards for visualising the data in realtime

 **Overview**: The platform uses [Grafana](https://grafana.com/) to visualise the data coming from the devices and apps.
 A TimescaleDB Kafka connector delivers both active and passive data from the Kafka topics to a TimescaleDB database.
 Data from the database is then used to visualise data completeness through various [dashboards in Grafana](https://github.com/RADAR-base/RADAR-Grafana).